watsonrp/aws-account-inspector/README.md

 - Extend this and allow the use of roles.

 ### Why did I do this?
 To learn about the AWS Javascript SDK.
 Using services such as Lambda and Cognito really helped simplify the app.
-One significant challenge was dealing with the async nature of Javascript and as each region is iterated I had to use promises to ensure the post processing was correctly handled.
+One significant challenge was dealing with the async nature of Javascript and as each region is iterated I had to use request callbacks (AWS.Request) to ensure the post processing was correctly handled.